Chashm-e-Afreen/aruuz-gah-backend/README.md

  See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
 You just need the latest [Go distribution](https://golang.org/doc/install) to get this project up and running.
 All dependencies have been put into the vendor folder.
 Just clone the project into your %GOPATH/src/ directory and it should be ready to go.
-You can get Go on arch(the environment I happen to use) with the following command.
+You can get Go on Arch (the environment I happen to use) with the following command.

 ```
 Sudo Pacman -S go